spuder/OpenSpool/README.md

 ### Caution of Fakes

 There is a plethora of fake D1 Mini S2 and PN532 in the market.
+For the D1 Mini you need the `ESP32-S2FN4R2` not the `ESP32-S2FH4`.
+For the PN532 you need the model that contains the silkscreen.

-While temping to buy them at a lower cost, they inevitibly cause headaches as they are less reliable at reading NFC tags.
+While temping to buy a fake/clone esp32 or PN5432 at a lower cost, they inevitibly cause headaches as they are less reliable at reading NFC tags.
 Purchasing at reputable vendors is highly recomended.
 If you do find a cheaper price and have verified reliablity, please let us know.